-Problems for the SYPT 2025
+SYPT 2025 Schedule

 The problems for the IYPT 2025 have been published on the official IYPT website.
 These will also be the problems posed for the SYPT 2025.